neams-th-coe/cardinal/doc/content/tutorials/openmc_fluid.md

 (for the fluid regions).
 Density feedback will be provided by [!ac](THM) for the fluid regions.
-This tutorial models a full-height [!ac](TRISO)-fueled prismatic gas reactor fuel assembly.
-This application is an extension of [Tutorial 6C](gas_compact.md), which coupled OpenMC and MOOSE heat conduction (i.e. without an application providing fluid feedback) for a unit cell version of a prismatic gas reactor assembly.
-In this tutorial, we add fluid feedback and describe several nuances associated with setting up feedback in OpenMC lattices.
+This tutorial models a full-height [!ac](TRISO)-fueled prismatic gas reactor fuel assembly, and is an extension of [Tutorial 6C](gas_compact.md), which coupled OpenMC and MOOSE heat conduction (i.e. without an application providing fluid feedback) for a unit cell version of the same geometry.
+In this tutorial, we add fluid feedback and also describe several nuances associated with setting up feedback in OpenMC lattices.

 This tutorial was developed with support from the NEAMS Thermal Fluids Center of Excellence.
 A paper [!cite](novak_2021c) describing the physics models and mesh refinement studies provides additional context beyond the scope of this tutorial.

+!alert note
+Due to the tall height of the full assembly (about 6 meters), the converged results shown in [!cite](novak_2021c) and in the figures in this tutorial require a finer mesh and more particles than in the input files we set up for this tutorial - the input files in this tutorial still require parallel resources to run, but should be more tractable for pedagogical purposes.
+Parameters that have been set to coarser values than what was used for the plots in this tutorial and in [!cite](novak_2021c) are noted where applicable.

 ## Geometry and Computational Model